Achensee railway line: Passenger stock

 The Achensee Railway has four open and two closed four-wheeled coaches.
 The open coaches were built in Graz in 1889.
 The closed coaches were built in Esslingen in 1903 and 1907.

+In 2018, five rack-fitted Electric Multiple Unit carriages were purchased from the Appenzell Railways, Switzerland.

 Freight stock

 The Achenseebahn had four lowside open wagons, one highside open wagon and one van on opening.
 Three more lowsides were acquired new in 1926.
 These three vehicles were in service until 1973; the others were withdrawn in 1955.